Residential Living Initiated Assignments

 Selecting Housing While Abroad

 Students studying abroad will be able to participate in the housing selection process.
 In order to participate, the student will need to have access to the internet.
 The Office of Residential Living will send an email to study abroad students in the fall to remind students of the Eligibility process for rising seniors.
 Students studying abroad in the spring will continue to receive email updates regarding the housing selection process conducted in the spring semester.
 It is the student’s responsibility to keep up with the Housing Selection dates.
-Exceptions to deadline will not be made because of lack of knowledge about deadline dates.
+Exceptions to the deadline will not be made because of lack of knowledge about deadline dates.

 Students who wish to select housing as part of a group will need to obtain their groups selected name and password from the Group Sponsor.
 You will need to add yourself to this group via your Hoya Housing page and complete your HOA, LPQ and emergency contacts.
 The Group Sponsor will go in at a later date and select the room and bed space for you.